Djmines12/cpp-text-rpg/README.md

 # cpp-text-rpg
-A console based role playing game where the player fights enemies.
-Built using C++.
+A console based role playing game, inspired by phantom of the opera, where the player makes decisions with numerous outcomes and fights opponents